+Course #: 92

-Course Number: 92 SCED Code: 02201 Grades: 11, 12
+SCED Code: 02201

+Duration: semester course

+Credits: 1

+Grade: 11, 12

 Prerequisite: Algebra III

 Statistics is a course offered for those students who might like to take Calculus or for those who plan to attend a 2 or 4-year post-secondary school in any major.
 Statistics could be an alternative to taking Pre-Calculus.
 Major topics covered will include summarizing and interpret data on a single count or measurement variable, understanding and evaluating random processes underlying statistical experiments, using probability to evaluate outcomes of decisions, using the rules of probability to compute probabilities of compound events in a uniform probability model, and making inferences and justifying conclusions from sample surveys, experiments, and observational studies.